NielsMommen/ppx_parser/README.md

 # ppx_parser
-`ppx_parser` is an `OCaml` ppx extension that lets you write parsers *à la* `Camlp4` parser notation.
+`ppx_parser` is an `OCaml` ppx extension that lets you write parsers *à la* `Camlp4` stream parser notation.
 It can be used as a replacement for projects that still use Camlp4 stream parsers.
 For new projects, it is advised to use lexer and parser generators.

 ## Example
 Following `Camlp4` stream parser